-1 Introduction
+1. Introduction

-English employs two different types of (bracketed) appositional construction (AC), as exemplified from the following corpus data:1
+English employs two different types of (bracketed) appositional construction (AC), as exemplified from the following corpus data:1)

-(1) a.
+- (1) a.
 Loose AC: [AC My brother, Richard,] is developing a low-cost modular ground robot.
-(COCA 2009 NEWS)
+(COCA 2009 NEWS) - b.
+Close AC: [AC My brother Richard] built the distinctive twin-gabled church.
+(COCA 2009 ACAD)

-^{}Many thanks go to the three anonymous reviewers for comments and suggestions.
+^{} Many thanks go to the three anonymous reviewers for comments and suggestions.
 Misinterpretations and shortcomings of the paper are of course mine.

-1The corpus COCA (Corpus of Contemporary American English) consists of about 400 million words and are freely available online.
+1) The corpus COCA (Corpus of Contemporary American English) consists of about 400 million words and are freely available online.
 To increase the readability, we minimally modified the corpus examples.